ambuda-org/ambuda/docs/mission-and-principles.rst

 2. Publish this archive in an open format.

-3. Integrate this archive with learner-friendly tools.
+3. Integrate this archive with intelligent tools.

 All three of goals are different faces of the same principle of *radical access*.
 And we mention that principle here, in our technical docs, because